Did the actors do their own skydiving? Tom Servo:

 - In Performance, some of the minor cast members appearing as London Gangsters were reputedly the real thing.

 - It Happened Here, an Alternate History film about a Nazi-occupied Britain, cast British fascists as local collaborators.
+Unfortunately, this backfired and led to one of the scenes involved being cut by UK censors, for having actual fascists expounding their ideology.

 - Actress Esther Williams (competitive swimmer) in Million Dollar Mermaid, a biopic of famous swimmer Annette Kellerman.